iconify/iconify-unplugin/README.md

 -   Reduces HTML size, especially noticesable when the same icon is used multiple times.
 -   CSS is cached, so icon content is cached by browser instead of being included in HTML.

+Plugin uses hashing to generate unique class names.
+This prevents duplication and avoids collissions.

 ### Safari browser

-There is one issue though, currently Safari browser does not support `d` attribute for `<path />` in CSS.
+There is one issue with rendering SVG+CSS: currently Safari browser does not support `d` attribute for `<path />` in CSS.

 To work around this issue, components include dynamic fallback, which is loaded and rendered only for outdated browsers.